mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-on-prem-provider/index.md

 excerpt: Configuring an On-Premises infrastructure provider
 ---

+## Before you begin

-When creating an On-Premise provider, you need a private SSH key.
+- A private SSH key.

 ### Configure an On Premise provider